 There’s also an on-site planetarium and giant screen theatre, as well as a butterfly centre.
 These are all separately priced attractions, but as you might imagine, there’s enough to do here to fill a day quite easily!

-The Houston Museum of Natural Science is open every day from 9am – 5pm, and tickets cost $25 for adults.
+The Houston Museum of Natural Science is open every day from 9am – 5pm, with an admission fee.
 There are also a variety of discounts available for children, seniors, students and military – see full pricing and opening information here.